 Value Encode Type Description

 0 ISO/ABA ISO/ABA encode format

 1 AAMVA AAMVA encode format

-2 CADL CADL encode format
+2 CADL CADL encode format.
+Note that some versions of this reader can only read track 2 for this format.
+They can not read tracks 1 and 3.
+However, this format is obsolete.
+There should no longer be any cards in circulation that use this format.
+California is now using the AAMVA format.

 3 Blank The card is blank

 4 Other The card has a non-standard encode format.
 For example, ISO/ABA track 1 format on track 2.

 5 Undetermined The card encode type could not be determined because no tracks could be decoded.

 6 None No decode has occurred.
 This type occurs if no magnetic stripe data has been acquired since the data has been cleared or since the device was powered on.

+7 JIS Type 2 JIS X 6302 Type 2 encode format

 Field MTYP APPL CMND RC DCD STAT ENCD TYP

 Byte 1 2 3 4 5 6

-Value (Hex) 00 01 81 00 00 00
+Value (Hex) 40 01 81 00 00 00